AleksanderTyc/GettingAndCleaningDataCourseProject/codebook.md

 `features.txt` is read into a data frame `df.feat`.
 A logical column `interest` is built and added to `df.feat`: TRUE if feature name contains any of words "mean" or "std", where words are substrings separated by "-" or "(".
 New data frame `df.feat.sel` is then created with rows filtered from `df.feat`: row is saved only if `interest` is TRUE.
-New column `corr.name` is built and added to `df.feat.sel`: Character, contains feature name with characters "-", "(", ")" and "," replaced with "_".
+New column `corr.name` is built and added to `df.feat.sel`: character, contains feature name with characters "-", "(", ")" and "," replaced with "_".
 This results in a name which is an R-acceptable column name.

-In result `df.feat.sel` contains indices of columns of interest (used in step 3 to subset input data and select relevant columns only) and names of columns of interest corrected to follow R naming convention.
+Therefore `df.feat.sel` contains indices of columns of interest (used in step 3 to subset input data and select relevant columns only) and names of columns of interest corrected to follow R naming convention.

 ### Step 3.
-`X_test.txt` and `X_train.txt` are read and appended into a data frame `df.X`.
+`X_test.txt` and `X_train.txt` are read and appended into a single data frame `df.X`.
 The processing takes advantage of `LaF` package functionality to select columns of interest, whose indices were determined in step 2.
+All input rows are kept.

 ### Step 4.
-`y_test.txt` and `y_train.txt`  are read and appended into a data frame `df.y`.
+`y_test.txt` and `y_train.txt`  are read and appended into a single data frame `df.y`.
+All input rows are kept.

 ### Step 5.
-`subject_test.txt` and `subject_train.txt`  are read and appended into a data frame `df.subj`.
+`subject_test.txt` and `subject_train.txt`  are read and appended into a single data frame `df.subj`.
+All input rows are kept.

 ### Step 6.
-Data frames `df.X`, `df.y` and `df.subj` are merged side-by-side into a single dataset and stored as data table `dt.data`. `dt.data` is sorted by activity id and test subject id.
+Data frames `df.X`, `df.y` and `df.subj` are merged side-by-side into a single dataset and stored as data table `dt.data`.
+As there is no key in this merge, the order of records decides. `dt.data` is sorted by activity id and test subject id.
+All input rows are kept.

 ### Step 7.
-`dt.data` is joined by activity id to `dt.labels`.
+`dt.data` is joined (outer join) by activity id to `dt.labels`.
 Resulting data table is stored as `dt.labelled`.

 ### Step 8.
 Summaries of *measures of interest* are calculated separately for each group by (activity label, test subject id).
 Output is saved to `measurement_means.txt` file in the parent directory.